• Mount Hood is the fourth highest mountain in the Cascade Range

 Mount Hood Volcano

-The mountain is Oregon’s volcano most likely to erupt within the next 30 years.
-The probability is estimated between 3% and 7%.
-Like the infamous Vesuvius (responsible for the destruction of the ancient Pompeii), Mount Hood is a stratovolcano built by multiple layers of hardened lava, tephra, pumice, and volcanic ash.
+Oregon’s volcano is most likely to erupt within the next 30 years, with a probability between 3% and 7%.
+Like the infamous Vesuvius (responsible for the destruction of ancient Pompeii), Mount Hood is a stratovolcano built by multiple layers of hardened lava, tephra, pumice, and volcanic ash.

 Mount Hood is more than 500,000 years old.
 The volcano has grown in fits and starts, with periods of frequent eruptions followed by dormant periods.
 The last major eruption happened in the 1790s.
 Crater Rock, a 550-foot lava dome on the mountain’s southern side, serves as a reminder of those events.

-Minor explosive activities were reported in 1865, but since then the mountain remained relatively quiet.
-US Geological Survey (USGS) considers the volcano “potentially active” and monitors it closely.
-Scientists expect the next eruption to take the form of small explosions and growth and the collapse of lava domes, generating pyroclastic flows, ash clouds, and lahars.
+Minor explosive activities were reported in 1865, but since then, the mountain has remained relatively quiet.
+The US Geological Survey (USGS) considers the volcano “potentially active” and monitors it closely.
+Scientists expect the next eruption to take the form of small explosions, growth, and the collapse of lava domes, generating pyroclastic flows, ash clouds, and lahars.
 A significant eruption of Mount Hood would displace several thousand residents and cause billion-dollar damage to property.

 Mount Hood Recreation